The Legal Side Of Writing (AND Teaching) For Your Business

 By: Sandi Krakowski

 When I began my first business it was important to understand trademarked names, phrases and logos.
-We had over 400 products we were drop shipping and while most vendors and dealers gave total permission to use the graphics and images in our online and printed catalog, some required that we only use 2-3 images at the most.
-These were companies who also sold the product we purchased from them for resale on their own company websites or catalogs.
+We had over 400 kitchenware products we were drop shipping and while most vendors and dealers gave us unlimited permission to use the graphics and images in our online and printed catalog, some required that we only use 2-3 images at the most.
+This occurred when a vendor also sold the product we purchased from them for resale on their own company websites or catalogs.
+Limited use is the phrase for only permitting someone to use images and descriptions in a limited way.

-So where do you draw the line between what you should protect, what you can't use that belongs to someone else and the wide range of imaginary protection some companies use that just aren't even legal?
+So where do you draw the line between what you should protect, what you can’t use that belongs to someone else and the wide range of imaginary protection some companies use that aren’t even legal in the first place (like over-inflated non-compete contracts)?

-When it comes to trademarked names, phrases and images it's a good idea to check the Trademark Database.
-Here's an example- a picture of a bull isn't copyrighted or trademarked, that would be foolish.
-But a picture of a bull with a line through him and the words, " No Bull" are a trademarked image used by the legends in Direct Response Marketing and Copywriting.
+When it comes to trademarked names, phrases and images it’s a good idea to check the Trademark Database.
+Here’s an example- a picture of a bull wouldn’t be copyrighted or trademarked, that would be foolish.
+Using a photo of a bull is too common.
+But a picture of a bull with a line through it and the words, ” No Bull” are a trademarked image used by the legends in Direct Response Marketing and Copywriting, Dan Kennedy and Bill Glazer.

-Trademarks aren't hard to find and sometimes you can even ask for permission to use something and it's no big deal.
-You might stumble upon a JV deal or affiliate product you want to add to your marketing.
+Trademarks aren’t hard to find and sometimes you can even ask for permission to use something and it’s no big deal.
+You might stumble upon a JV deal or affiliate product you want to add to your marketing, and the vendor or product creator will gladly give you usage.

 The legalities of copywriting and writing ad copy is pretty significant.

-However, if you are selling weight loss for example you might find it important to note that in this book you'll see that outrageous claims, misuse of testimonials and stating things that can't be scientifically proven could fry your butt in the long run.
+LISTEN UP, though…… if you are selling weight loss products, for example, you might find it important to note that in this book you’ll see that outrageous claims, misuse of testimonials and stating things that can’t be scientifically proven could fry your butt (and your company!) in the long run.

 I worked with a company years ago that had one of the best products on the market.

-It flew off our shelves.
+This product literally flew off our shelves.
 Branding happened almost instantly because of the results people got.
-Then they made some foolish mistakes and didn't watch what people were saying.
+Then they made some foolish mistakes and didn’t watch what people were saying.
 When you called their corporate office to order a bottle of the amazing liquid supplement you heard story after story of miraculous events occurring because of the ingestion of said product.
+This went BEYOND just testimonials and now they were advertising health claims, miracles and more.

 Legal rules in the marketing of nutritional supplements is important to understand.
 Easy remedy- listen to what your company supplier tells you if you are in direct sales and honor those recommendations.
 They have a lot more at stake than you do.
+But pay attention when someone goes off the deep end!
 The company we worked with mentioned above went out of business with a $ 3 million dollar lawsuit and an FTC fine.
 Yikes!

 Back to trademarks…..
-I've often heard it's better to ask for forgiveness later than to seek permission from the get go.
+I’ve often heard it’s better to ask for forgiveness later than to seek permission from the get go.
 Whoever came up with that statement was a nut!
-In my humble opinion.
-No further comment.
+ASK permission and avoid a law suit.

 Don’t copy what others do.